fgilde/AI-Ming/README.md

 For CUDA acceleration, download the `_cuda` variant of the release.

 ## Trigger System
-PowerAim's trigger system is a complete rewrite of the original Aimmy autotrigger.
+PowerAim's trigger system is a full multi-trigger engine.

 - Each **trigger** is an `ActionTrigger` with its own name, active state, keys, actions, intersection checks, and timing.
 - **Trigger Keys / Anti-Trigger Keys** support AND or OR operators — combine `LMB AND Shift`, or `LMB OR Q`, or `NOT (R OR Tab)` to block firing while reloading.